vexip-ui/vexip-ui/docs/en-US/component/cascader.md

 :::

-:::demo cascader/hover
+:::demo cascader/multiple

-### Hover Trigger
+### Multiple

-Add the `hover-trigger` prop to enable the mouseover trigger to expand the lower panel.
+Add `multiple` prop to enable multiple selection mode.

-This feature has no effect when asynchronous loading is enabled.

 :::

-:::demo cascader/loading
+:::demo cascader/size

-### Loading
+### Change Size

-The loading state of the cascader can be controlled through the `loading` prop.

-If you want to be read-only when loading, you need to add the `loading-lock` prop.
+You can change the size by setting the value of the `size` prop.
+Currently.

 :::